puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_relationships.markdown

 Both chaining arrows have a reversed form (`<-` and `<~`).
 As implied by their shape, these forms operate in reverse, causing the resource on their right to be applied before the resource on their left.

 > Note: As the majority of Puppet's syntax is written left-to-right, these reversed forms can be confusing and are not recommended.

+#### Data Driven Constructs and Iteration (advanced)

+In configurations that are primarily data driven it is common to lookup arrays of resources and class names and then operate on them to achieve the same result as if a puppet manifest had been written with these resource and classes spelled out using regular Puppet statements.
+In earlier versions of Puppet this could lead to difficulties in defining the relationships.

+Since Puppet 4.0 (or Puppet 3x with future parser) there are additional features in the language that helps in these situations.
+These features are:

+* A resource declaration of a single titled resource produces a [Resource reference][reference] as its value
+* A resource declaration with multiple titles produces an Array of [Resource references][reference] as its value
+* The last expression evaluated in a block of code becomes the value of that block (why this is of value is demonstrated below).

+As an example, this means that you can **create the resources in an Array or Hash** which produces a structure of resource references in addition to adding the resources to the catalog:

+{% highlight ruby %}
+    $resources = {
+      package =>
+        package { 'openssh-server':
+          ensure => present,
+        },

+      file =>
+        file { '/etc/ssh/sshd_config':
+          ensure => file,
+          mode   => 600,
+          source => 'puppet:///modules/sshd/sshd_config',
+        },

+      service =>
+        service { 'sshd':
+          ensure => running,
+          enable => true,
+        }
+    }
+    # These can now be linked without knowing the titles of the resources
+    $resources[package] -> $resources[file] ~> $resources[service]

+{% endhighlight %}

+If you are creating a sequence of resources, you can **use iteration** that creates and adds the resource to the catalog and produces an array of the resource references as a value:

+{% highlight ruby %}

+    $messages = [ 'good morning', 'good day', 'good evening']
+    $notifies = $messages.map |$message| {
+      notify { $message: }
+    }
+{% endhighlight %}

+This would assign an array of notify references to `$notifies` with the content `[Notify['good morning'], Notify['good day'], Notify['good evening']]`.
+Note that the `map` function produces an array of equal length to the input but with the result of each iteration at each position instead of the original value.

+The array (`$notifies`) can then be used - say if we want to link them to be applied in the order they were given:

+{% highlight ruby %}

+    $notifies.reduce |$result, $notify| { $result -> $notify }
+{% endhighlight %}

+The variable $notifies is not really needed - the example can be written as:

+{% highlight ruby %}

+    $messages = [ 'good morning', 'good day', 'good evening']
+    $messages.map |$message| {
+      notify { $message: }
+    }.reduce | $result, $notify | {
+      $result -> $notify
+    }
+{% endhighlight %}

+And as a final example: if you do not care in which order those messages are applied but that they must all be applied before a final message, then they can be directly linked like this:

+{% highlight ruby %}

+    $messages = [ 'good morning', 'good day', 'good evening']
+    $messages.map |$message| {
+      notify { $message: }
+    } ->
+    notify { 'the final message':
+    }
+{% endhighlight %}

+This works because `map` produces an Array of references, and the `->` operator produces one relationship between each of the references on the left hand side with each reference on the right hand side.

 ### The `require` Function